How Judith Butler Overcame Foucault’s Shortcomings

 @Seppevdpll // August 25th, 2018 //

 By reconceptualising power from a solely repressive, to a rather productive and disciplining force, Foucault changed the way we came to think about power.
 However, his ambivalent stance on agency and resistance, left scholars to wonder whether his ideas were actually useful for political action.
 Foucault famously claimed that ‘where there is power, there is resistance’, but simultaneously argued that power could not be escaped, as power would always be ‘already present, constituting that very thing which one attempts to counter it with’.
 Foucault dismissed political action based on essentialist notions of social identity, but did he offer any alternative principles on which resistance could be based?

-In this essay I will argue that Foucault’s reconceptualization of power provided important insights, but insufficient opportunities to resist the modern forms of power he adequately addressed.
-Furthermore, I will claim that Butler overcame these shortcomings, by providing concrete opportunities for resistance through discursive deviation and performative protest.
+In this essay, I argue that Foucault’s reconceptualization of power provided important insights, but insufficient opportunities to resist the modern forms of power he adequately addressed.
+Furthermore, I claim that Butler overcame these shortcomings, by providing concrete opportunities for resistance through discursive deviation and performative protest.